The Stepfather (2009 film)

-The Stepfather is a 2009 American psychological thriller film and a remake of the 1987 film of the same name.
-The film was directed by Nelson McCormick and stars Dylan Walsh, Sela Ward, Penn Badgley, Amber Heard and Jon Tenney.
-It is loosely based on the crimes of mass murderer John List.
-It was released on October 16, 2009, receiving negative reviews from critics and grossing $31 million against its $20 million budget.
+The Stepfather is a 2009 American psychological horror film directed by Nelson McCormick.
+It is a remake of the 1987 film of the same name which was loosely based on the crimes of mass murderer John List.
+The film stars Dylan Walsh, Sela Ward, Penn Badgley, Amber Heard and Jon Tenney.

+The Stepfather was released in the United States by Sony Pictures Releasing on October 16, 2009.
+The film received negative reviews from critics and grossed $31 million against its $20 million budget.

 Plot

-In a suburban Utah house, Grady Edwards transforms himself in a bathroom.
-He shaves off his beard, dyes his hair, and removes his brown contact lenses.
-As he leaves the house, the camera reveals the bodies of his wife and her three children.
-As the police investigate, it is said that another family was murdered in a similar manner in New Jersey not long ago, which causes them to believe there is a serial killer on the loose.
+In a suburban Utah house, Grady Edwards shaves off his beard, dyes his hair, and removes his brown contact lenses.
+As he leaves, it is revealed that he has murdered his wife and three children.
+When the police investigate, it is said that another family in New Jersey was murdered in a similar manner not long ago, which causes them to believe there is a serial killer on the loose.

-Susan Harding, a recently divorced Oregon housewife, is shopping in a grocery store with her youngest children where she meets Grady, who introduces himself as David Harris, and claims that his wife and daughter were killed in a car accident.
-Susan, desperate for love, is charmed by David, and she rushes into an engagement to be married in less than six months.
+Susan Harding, a recently divorced Oregon housewife, is shopping in a grocery store with her youngest children when she meets Grady, who introduces himself as "David Harris", and claims that his wife and daughter were killed in a car accident.
+Susan, desperate for love, is charmed by David, and rushes into an engagement to be married in less than six months.

-Susan's eldest son, Michael returns home from military school and is immediately suspicious of his mother's fiancé.
-David invites him down to the basement, where he has installed locked cabinets, and tries to befriend him over tequila shots.
-Michael's suspicions start when David uses the wrong name when mentioning his deceased daughter.
-After Susan says that Mrs. Cutters warned her that America's Most Wanted ran a profile on a serial killer who looks like David, David sneaks into Mrs. Cutters' house and throws her down her basement stairs, then suffocates her.
+Susan's eldest son, Michael, returns home from military school and is immediately suspicious of his mother's new fiancé.
+David invites him down to the basement, where he has installed locked cabinets and befriends him over tequila shots.

+However, Michael's suspicions start when David uses the wrong name when mentioning his deceased daughter.
+After Susan says that a neighbor warned her that America's Most Wanted ran a profile on a serial killer who looks like David, he sneaks into the neighbor's house, throws her down the basement stairs, then suffocates her.

-Susan's ex-husband Jay confronts David angrily about laying hands on his younger son, Sean.
-He warns Susan that she knows nothing about David.
+Jay, Susan's ex-husband, angrily confronts David over laying hands on his younger son Sean.
+He warns Susan that she knows nothing about him.
 Doubts about David mount further when he quits his job working as a real estate agent for Susan's sister, Jackie, to avoid displaying a photo ID and other forms of identification.

 Later, Jay confronts David about an apparent lie regarding his college history.
 David clubs him with a vase and suffocates him with a plastic bag.
-He sends Michael a text with Jay's phone saying that David checked out okay.
+He texts Michael with Jay's phone saying that David checked out okay.